Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <center><img src="https://latex.codecogs.com/svg.image?\noindent\makebox[\linewidth]{\rule{\textwidth}{0.4pt}}"/></center>
 <br>

 Let's have a look at what has been imported in R, the object *experts* which is actually a data frame.
 To display any R object, write its name in the console.
-To display part of the *experts* object, select the rows and columns you want to diplay.
+To display part of the *experts* object, select the rows and columns you want to display.
 By definition, a data frame is a table or a two-dimensional array, and you can navigate in this array as you would in any matrix, with indices that you would specify using *square brackets* (not to be confused with the *parentheses* used when using a function).

 <codeblock id="01_03">
 </codeblock>